When to See a Vet Versus a Trainer

 What Websites, Books or Resources are Recommended?

 The Pet Professional Guild has some great instructional videos and position statements about training methods.
 The Dog Welfare Campaign also nicely describes why the Dominance Myth has been well and truly debunked.
 Karen Pryor has a great book called 'Don't Shoot the Dog', great for training family and friends also!
-There are some great resources on her Clicker Training website also.
+There are some great resources on ther Clicker Training website also.

 What Common Dog Problems are Treated?